floppes/RTD266xFlash/README.md

 Transfer the modified firmware file to the Raspberry Pi and run

-`python rtd266x_flash.py -d out.bin out_modified.bin`
+`python rtd266x_flash.py -i I2CBUS -d out.bin out_modified.bin`

-where `out_modified.bin` is the modified firmware file.
+where `I2CBUS` is the bus number and `out_modified.bin` is the modified firmware file.
 This will write all modified sectors of file `out_modified.bin` to the display, skipping the unmodified sectors to speed things up.
 Enjoy your modified firmware!

 ## Expert knowledge: details of firmware modifications ##